Biggest Powerball Winners Ever

 Three Winning Lottery Tickets Split the $1.586 Billion Prize

-The winners of the $1.586 jackpot were determined on the January 13, 2016, draw of Powerball.
+The winners of the $1.586 jackpot were determined on the January 13, 2016, US Powerball draw.
 The winning tickets belonged to Munford, Tennessee, couple John and Lisa Robinson; Chino Hills, California, couple Marvin and Mae Acosta; and Melbourne Beach, Florida, residents David Kaltshmidt and Maureen Smith.

 The Robinson couple, as well as partners Kalthschidt and Smith, each took home a lump-sum payment of $328.8 million.
 It was not revealed whether the Acostas opted for the annuity payment or lump-sum payment of their share in the jackpot.